uni-lng/uni/docs/just-programming-language/language-reference/data-types.md

 let mut gb = 2^33
 ```

-Since specifying integer types is very common in systems-level programming,
+Since specifying integer types is very common in systems programming,
 you can specify the type by adding a type suffix to the literal:

 ```just file=./uint.just